grafana/tempo/docs/sources/tempo/setup/operator/multitenancy.md

 ## OIDC authentication with static RBAC

 On Kubernetes, a multi-tenant Tempo instance uses OIDC authentication and static RBAC authorization defined in the CR.
-The instance should be accessed through service `tempo-simplest-gateway` which handles authentication and authorization.
+The instance should be accessed through service `tempo-simplest-gateway`, which handles authentication and authorization.
 The service exposes Jaeger query API and OpenTelemetry gRPC (OTLP) for trace ingestion.
-The Jaeger UI can be accessed at `http://<exposed gateway service>:8080/api/traces/v1/<tenant-name>/search`
+The Jaeger UI can be accessed at `http://<exposed gateway service>:8080/api/traces/v1/<tenant-name>/search`.

 ```yaml
 apiVersion: tempo.grafana.com/v1alpha1